lephitar/bigspring-hugo-startup-theme/bonvivantSite/content/en/manifesto/_index.md

 ---
 _Principles and objectives of Bon Vivant Garden._

+A Bon Vivant garden is a small, professionally maintained forest garden in which neighbours can come to pick and buy their fresh produce at a good price.

 # The forest garden in practice

 An edible forest garden is a garden created on the model of a natural forest that incorporates species of great interest to humans.
 It is a stable and in principle sustainable ecosystem that mimics the structure and diversity of a natural forest.
 It has all the different levels of vegetation that can be found in the forest: nourishing trees, fruit trees, shrubs, herbaceous perennials, aromatics, root vegetables, edible vines and mushrooms.